CURRENT REVISION: 07/18/2022

 NO EMERGENCY VEHICLE LOOK-ALIKES

-Burning Man does not permit vehicles that resemble an emergency services vehicle, including any vehicles decorated with red, blue or amber rotating/flashing lights or vehicles with sirens.
+Burning Man does not permit vehicles that resemble emergency services vehicles, including any vehicles decorated with red, blue, or amber rotating/flashing lights or vehicles with sirens.
 During an emergency, participants MUST be able to differentiate between an actual emergency vehicle and a Mutant Vehicle or other vehicles.

 LICENSE STICKERS